Malahide, Ireland Things To Do in One Day

 The Grand Hotel Malahide

 The Grand Hotel in Malahide is the only hotel in the village.
-Located near the shoreline, right off Main Street, the Grand Malahide Hotel is well situated to exploring on foot.
+Located near the shoreline, right off Main Street, the Grand Malahide Hotel is well situated for exploring on foot.
 The hotel boasts many amenities, such as an indoor pool, gym, sauna, restaurant and bar – as well as an included breakfast.
 Check rates and availability for your stay!

 White Sands Hotel Portmarnock